 Make a blend of 2 teaspoons of dried sage, crushed and placed in a shot glass, add 1 teaspoon of sea salt, and fill the remainder of the glass with vodka or rum.
 Let it sit for about 5 minutes.
 Take a sip, chew on it, hold it over the affected tooth, and then spit it out.
 Repeat this until it’s all gone.

 Chew some fresh plantain leaves, mix in some sea salt, and place the mixture over the painful tooth.

 If you have cloves in your spice cabinet, crush and chew on them and leave them on your painful tooth for about 30 minutes.

 Place a clove of garlic on the tooth.

-With these and all herbs, make sure you are getting them from a trusted source that sells only organically grown herbs.
-Always consult your doctor, naturopath or herbalist before you start a regimen with herbal remedies if you have any medical conditions, especially those that affect how your body metabolizes medications.
-If you want to use herbs to treat your family, here are some good sources:
+With these and all herbs, make sure you get them from a trusted source that sells only organically grown herbs.
+Always consult your doctor, naturopath, or herbalist before using herbal remedies if you have any medical conditions, especially those that affect how your body metabolizes medications.